DaneCronin/Employee-Tracker/README.md

   ## Installation
   *Steps required to install project and how to get application running*

   Clone the repo to your local machine and run npm install to install the necessary npm packages.
-This app will use the inquirer, MySQL2 and ConsoleTable npm
+This app will use the Inquirer, MySQL2, and ConsoleTable npm.
+Run MySQL and source db/db.sql then source db/schema.sql to load the database and tables.
+Use npm start to launch the inquirer  command line app.

   ## Usage
   *Instructions and examples for use:*

-  run MySQL and source db/db.sql then source db/schema.sql to load the database and tables.
-Use npm start to launch  the inquirer  comamand line app

   ## Contributing
   *Please follow these guidelines if you would like to contribute:*